-After the war, the Cavalla was decommissioned in 1946.
-She was brought back to service in 1951 and assigned to the Submarine Squadron 10 in New London, Conn.
+The Cavalla was decommissioned in 1946, but was brought back to service in 1951 and assigned to Submarine Squadron 10 in New London, CT.
 To meet the Cold War Soviet threat, she underwent conversion in 1952 to a new class of American sub–the SSK (hunter/killer) with a new bow and sonar.
 In 1963, she was again reclassified.
 This time to AGSS-244 as an Auxiliary Submarine with a continued experimentation mission.
 On 30 December, 1969, Cavalla was decommissioned for the final time and struck from the Naval Register List.

-berth in Seawolf Park.
-Gulf coast locals usually refer to the Cavalla as the “Seawolf”, mistaking the name of the memorial park for that of the submarine on exhibit there.
+Berthed at Seawolf Park, many visitors refer to her as the “Seawolf”, mistaking the name of the memorial park for that of the submarine on exhibit there.
 Saved from the scrap yard, Cavalla continues to be a “Lucky Lady.”